-Dr. Teasel Muir-Harmony is a historian of science and technology and curator of the Apollo Spacecraft Collection.
-Before coming to the Smithsonian Institution, she earned a Ph.D. from the Massachusetts Institute of Technology (MIT) and held positions atthe Center for History of Physics at the American Institute of Physics and the Adler Planetarium and Astronomy Museum.
+Dr. Teasel Muir-Harmony is a historian of science and technology and the curator of the Apollo Collection.
+Before coming to the Smithsonian, she earned a Ph.D. from the Massachusetts Institute of Technology (MIT).
+She has held positions as a visiting scholar at the Royal Institute of Technology in Sweden (KTH), an Associate Historian at the American Institute of Physics, and as a curator at the Adler Planetarium and Astronomy Museum in Chicago.

 Muir-Harmony researches and writes on the history of exploring the Moon, from debates about lunar governance to the use of spaceflight as soft power, the topic of her award-winning book, Operation Moonglow: A Political History of Project Apollo (Basic Books, 2020).
 She is the author of Apollo to the Moon: A History in 50 Objects (National Geographic, 2018) and an advisor to the television series Apollo’s Moon Shot.
 Her scholarship has been featured by CBS, the New York Times, NPR, the Wall Street Journal, the Washington Post, and numerous other media outlets.
 Muir-Harmony’s research and writing have been supported by the Daniel and Florence Guggenheim Foundation, the Consortium for the History of Science, Technology, and Medicine, the MIT Presidential Fellowship, the Smithsonian Institution Graduate Research Fellowship, NASA’s Science Mission Directorate, and the National Science Foundation.